upgradingdave/httpd-crate/README.md

 I'll update to work with more servers and config options as needed but that probably won't be for a while.

+## compatability

+This crate is working with:
+ * pallet0.8
+ * ubuntu 14.04
+ * apache httpd 2.

 ## Features
  * creation of complex vhost files
  * secure https (gnutls) config - proven at https://www.ssllabs.com/ssltest/